simospeciale-del/simo-s_portfolio/README.md

 **Purpose & Application**

->The project initially goes through the analysis of external quotes, to find the best-choice suppier and what-if scenario.
+>The project initially goes through the analysis of external quotes, to find the best-choice supplier and what-if scenario.

 >Then the analysis move towards internal production estimate data, calculating additional capacity and investment requirements.

->The final part is more focused on the comparison of the two methodologies (Make vs Buy) and cost savings.
+>The final part is more focused on the comparison of the two methodologies (Make vs Buy), cost savings and quality control.

 **Source Dataset**
 //Datacamp.